TotallyNewGuy/sn-intern-project/README.md

 # Sleep Number - intership project introduction
 This is a briefly introduction of what I did duiring my first internship at Sleep Number(2022 summer).
-I draw two diagrams to explain the structure.
+I drawn two diagrams to explain my results.

 ## A. Built a data automation pipeline from IoT devices to AWS
 1. Used Spring Cloud, Spring Boot and Kafka to build a Data Platform capture 1 billion bio-data a day.